SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

        }

-You can also write ``indirect`` before the beginning of the enumeration, to enable indirection for all of its members that need it:
+You can also write ``indirect`` before the beginning of the enumeration, to enable indirection for all of the enumeration's members that need it:

 .. testcode:: recursive-enum